Skip to Content

 • Ōhanga (economic growth).

-Below you’ll find a list of the initiatives available to schools (with more coming soon), to help connect tamariki and rangatahi to this exciting event happening right here in Aotearoa:
+Below you’ll find a list of the initiatives available to schools, to help connect tamariki and rangatahi to sports events here in Aotearoa:

 Two boys playing with a soccer ball